Digital-Naturalism-Laboratories/Mothbox/docs/docs/about/Acknowledgements.md

 Hubert Szczgiel is a tropical ecologist specializing in scalable biodiversity monitoring.
 Hubert has worked with the Smithsonian Tropical Research Institute since 2016.
 His current research pairs broad-spectrum biodiversity monitoring with new financial tools to enable reforestation.
 His research inspired the development of the original Mothbox.

-* Kitty Quitmeyer
+* Kit Quitmeyer

-Kitty Quitmeyer is the Co-founder of [Dinalab](https://www.dinalab.net/), and lead technician of the protoyping facilities.
+Kit Quitmeyer is the Co-founder of [Dinalab](https://www.dinalab.net/), and lead technician of the protoyping facilities.
 With the Mothbox she has been the head of manufacturing operations and software training.
 She is a skilled craftsperson passionate about endangered animals, books, activism, and the environment.
 She works weekly at the [APPC animal rescue in Panama](https://www.appcpanama.org/who-we-are.html), and raises funds with her crafts to support them.

 * Bri Johns

 Bri Johns is an open science hardware researcher.
 After her role steering the Gathering for Open Science Hardware group as the community manager, she joined the Mothbox team as a research fellow working on the construction, deployment, and community access for the tool.

 # Acknowledgements